 In the late 1970’s, I started nursing school.
-Getting from my apartment in Arlington, VA, to Georgetown University proved a daily challenge.
-The Washington, DC Metro system didn’t service my area, and the GUTS (Georgetown University Transportation Society) minibus didn’t operate as early as 5:30 AM.
+Getting from my apartment in Arlington, VA, to Georgetown University proved a daily challenge, especially in bad weather.
+The Washington, DC Metro system didn’t service my area, and the GUTS (Georgetown University Transportation Society) shuttle bus didn’t operate as early as 5:30 AM.
 The cheapest option was to commute by bicycle.

-Outside my building, I’d release the kickstand and take off for the twenty mile ride, in my mind.
+Outside my building, I’d release the kickstand and take off for the twenty-mile ride.
 Not exactly.
-The trek just felt like twenty miles, although it measured 3.4 miles.
+The trek felt like twenty miles, although it measured 3.4 miles.

 Energy from pushing down on the bike pedals powered a tiny generator controlling the rear lights.
 I had to pedal fast enough to make the lights come on, then more forcefully to increase their brightness.
-Wanted all those cars whizzing towards me to be able to see me at dawn break.
-At the time, we bikers engaged in high-risk behaviors: riding against traffic and without a helmet.
+The cars whizzing towards me had to be able to see me at dawn.
+At the time, we bikers engaged in high-risk behaviors such as riding wihout helmets and against traffic.